Safety Dashboard-1i

 For the speeding over six miles per hour, numbers have held steady the last three months with eight exceptions per month.
 With 4.7 million miles driven in January there were eight exceptions.
 This is equivalent to one exception per 588,000 miles driven.

-MoDOT continues doing great in the speeding over 15 miles per hour rule.
+MoDOT continues to perform well in the speeding over 15 miles per hour rule.
 In the last six months there have only been three exceptions.
 The rate of events is so low for this that it can be listed as a zero.
-In the last six months this is close to three events with 20 million miles driven
+In the last six months this is close to three events with 20 million miles driven.

 Purpose of the Measure: